yangjialin94/library/socketio-nextjs-fastapi/README.md

 # About

-A real-time chat application built with Next.js and FastAPI, powered by Socket.IO for instant message delivery
+A real-time chat application built with Next.js and FastAPI, powered by Socket.IO for instant message delivery.

 ## Tech Stack